roadsidemultimedia/Docs/developer/dms-option-engine.md

 More info on this can be found in documentation on creating sections.

 ## Adding Options To Themes ##
+There are several ways to add options to themes.
+First themes rely on 'child section' and in these sections you'll have options.
+For

 ## Basic Option Attributes ##